patternfly/training-scenarios/react/module-1/step4.md

 &lt;/CardHead&gt;
 </pre>

-3) Add a plain close button to the card component in the `CardAction` component
+3) Add a plain close button to the card component in the `CardActions` component

 PatternFly React provides a variety of icons as well as components, layouts, charts, and demos.
 They're just as easy to use and they compile into svgs.
 You can use them inside buttons and other components.